bakape/hydron/README.md

 ## Running

 1. Start the `hydron` server.
 See `hydron -h` for more options.
-2. Start `hydron-qt`, for a GUI frontend.
+2. Navigate to "http://localhost:8010" in a web browser

 ### Runtime dependecies
 * ffmpeg >= 3.0 libraries (libswscale, libavcodec, libavutil, libavformat)